bpmolinari/nina/content/family/molinari/yorkcoffeepalace/index.md

 of the Perth Licensing Bench (Mr. T. F.
-Davies, P.M.), an application was made for the transfer of an Australian wine licence from Antonia Giovanni to Bernardo
+Davies, P.M.), an application was made for the transfer of an Australian wine licence from Antonio Giovanni to Bernardo
 Molinari.
 Mr. M. G. Lavan made the application.
 Inspector O'Halloran opposed
 the transference on the ground that the